MinicMilica/README/README.md

 </details>

 ## About The Project
 This application was created for easier passenger records.
-With it we can create, delete and update profiles.  name, surname, email address and passport id.
-Profiles contain basic information about the passenger
+With it we can create, delete and update profiles.
+Profiles contain basic information about the passenger:
 * First and last name
 * Passport ID
 * Email address